6 Steps to Design & Implement a Corrective Action Plan

 Corrective Action Example: UPS

-UPS, an American package delivery and supply chain management company, adopted a policy to minimise left turns for their drivers.
-In the US, where driving is on the right-hand side, left turns generally mean crossing the path of oncoming traffic.
+UPS, an American package delivery and supply chain management company, adopted a policy for their drivers to minimise left turns.
+Since the US has right-hand driving roads, left turns will go against the flow of oncoming traffic.

-In a crash factor study, the US National Highway Traffic Safety Association identified left turns as a major factor in intersection-related road accidents.
-Additionally, data from New York City's transportation planners revealed that left turns are three times more likely to result in fatal accidents than right turns.
+According to a crash factor study by the US National Highway Traffic Safety Association, turning left is one of the leading “critical pre-crash events” of intersection-related road accidents.
+Data from New York City’s transportation planners also reveal that left turns are three times more likely to kill pedestrians than right ones.

-Based on insights like these, UPS’s decision to take the corrective action of minimising left turns paid off in more ways than one.
-Besides reducing the risk of road accidents that can harm their employees and others, the strategy also brought about substantial cost savings.
-By eliminating the idling time often associated with waiting to make left turns, UPS estimated an annual fuel saving of 10 million gallons.
+Based on data like this, UPS’s decision to take the corrective action of minimising left turns paid off in more ways than one.
+Besides reducing the risk of road accidents that can harm their employees and others, they also saved costs.
+UPS estimates they save 10 million gallons of fuel per year due to removing the idling time associated with left turns.

 2. Corrective Action to Improve Processes